1. What's the principal purpose of PTSD Resolution?

 Resolution was set up to make therapy available more easily to veterans who need it.

 Waiting times in the NHS and other treatment services can be 18 months or even indefinite, and some areas have no trauma specialists in post.

-This can be distressing for all involved, and it is in fact one of the main reasons why veterans with trauma symptoms drop put of treatment.
 However, it is no longer necessary to talk about the events in most cases, as there are many alternative trauma-focussed CBT methods, some of which are actually taught in the UK but are too specialised to be available across the NHS.